Logistics centers: the cornerstone of the supply chain

 In the beginning, there was no considerable difference between a warehouse and a logistics center, since they served the same purpose: to store the largest amount of goods possible.
 Over time, the vast majority of installations have turned into logistics centers.
 They not only store products, but also participate in all activities linked to the supply chain.

-Therefore, logistics centers are equipped with all the essential elements for conducting inventory control, order preparation and packaging, internal goods transportation, and distribution.
-They even have offices for supervising all of those operations to ensure they are being carried out correctly.
+Therefore, logistics centers are equipped with all the essential elements for conducting inventory control, order preparation and packaging, internal goods transport, and distribution.
+They even have offices to supervise all of those operations to ensure they are being carried out correctly.

 Loosely speaking, we can say that traditional warehouses gave rise to today’s logistics centers, which have more operations, increased efficiency, and greater participation in the supply chain.